 Two-time world champion Paulie Ayala began Punching Out Parkinson's in September of 2011 as an added program to his gym, the University of Hard Knocks.
 Paulie has been in the sport of boxing for 42 1/2 years.
 With his experience and compassion for the sport, he has dedicated his time and expertise to designing a regimen for the many people who suffer from Parkinson's disease.

 The boxing regimen is more than just another "workout routine".
 The workout is designed to improve an individual's movement, speed, eye to hand coordination, balance, strength, speech, endurance and self-image-all the areas PD takes away.

 POP is a tight community.
 Always welcoming to newcomers, eager to share their knowledge and struggles with one another, as they are all in this fight together.

-Camaraderie with others.
-Understanding and patient staff, keeps us moving.
+"The camaraderie with others.
+Understanding and patient staff, keeps us moving."

 "My best experience in POP classes is working with Paulie who makes challenging workouts fun.
 POP classes are the highlight of my week, being with some of the best people I know.
 The serious side is knowing we have a disease to beat and we're all in this together."

 "POP is most helpful physically and mentally.
 Paulie and Leti care about all of the members."